top of page

 About the Artist

+As a Latina of Dominican heritage, Salcedo brings a unique perspective to contemporary painting, writing, and speaking.
 While her professional life has centered on education and school leadership, her artistic practice offers another way of asking essential questions about womanhood, origins, resilience, and belonging.
 Inspired by ritual, nature, and ancestral connection, her paintings seek to make visible the unseen worlds of spirit and self.

 bottom of page